Houston Stewart Chamberlain: Necessary German power

 Chamberlain declared to Wilhelm that Germany now had to become the world's greatest power, both for its own good and for the good of the rest of the world.
 In his letter, Chamberlain dismissed France as a second-rate nation that could only fall further; Russia was a nation of "stupid" Slavs which was only just being held together because Nicholas II had German blood; without the German blood in the House of Romanov "nothing would remain but a decaying matière brute" in Russia; and Britain was clearly declining into a bottomless pit of greed, ineffective democratic politics and unrestrained individualism.
-Chamberlain was very anti-American and called the United States a "Dollar dynasty", writing:
+Chamberlain called the United States a "Dollar dynasty", writing:

 From dollars only dollars can come, nothing else; spiritually America will live only so long as the stream of European spiritual power flows there, not a moment longer.
 That part of the world, it may be proven, creates sterility, it has as little of a future as it has a past.

 Chamberlain concluded his letter to Wilhelm that: "The future progress of mankind depends on a powerful Germany extending far across the earth."
 To this end, Chamberlain advocated German expansionism both in Europe and all over the world; building the High Seas Fleet which would break the British mastery of the seas; and restructuring German society along the lines advocated by the extreme right-wing völkisch Pan-German League.

 Propagandist of the World War

+Health and paralysis

+In August 1914, he started suffering from a progressive paralysis of the limbs.
+At the end of the war, Chamberlain's paralysis had already befallen much of his body; his chronically bad health had reached its final stage.